Kids made safer with Kidpower since this campaign launched July 1, 2011

 - Share information with someone who can use it to keep a child safer.
 Our Safety Tips can be posted on school and group websites.
-The KIdpower library has 100+ free articles.
+The KIdpower library has hundreds of free articles.
 Share them with a parent, a teacher, an educator, a coach…

 - Learn more, then show others what you learned.
 Subscribe to the Kidpower e-newsletter, read an article or one of our books, or take a personal safety workshop for yourself.

 - Arrange a workshop for parents, families, or teens.
 Contact a Kidpower center near you or email us and we’ll put you in touch with the center closest to you.

 - Speak up at your service club.
 Rotarians, Lions, and other service club members are among the most skilled folks we’ve met when it comes to spreading information and creating opportunities.
 Talk with them about what’s possible.